Aurele-B/Cellects/doc/advanced/parameters.md

 <!-- START_Keep_unaltered_videos -->
 ## Keep unaltered videos:
 Keeps unaltered `.npy` videos in hard drive.
-- **Checked** → Running the same analysis will be faster.
+- **Checked** → Rerunning the same analysis will be faster.
 - **Unchecked** → These videos will be written and removed each run of the same analysis.
 NB:
-- Larges files: it is recommended to remove them once analysis is entirely finalized.
+- Large files: it is recommended to remove them once analysis is entirely finalized.

 <!-- END_Keep_unaltered_videos -->